lmmx/syncdoc/syncdoc/README.md

 syncdoc --migrate --inline-paths
 ```

-#### `syncdoc-migrate` (preview)
+#### `syncdoc-migrate`

 The migration CLI uses a standard diffing algorithm ([Myers][myers], as used git), and should be able to correctly
 identify how to migrate your code to the omnidoc macro.
-For best results, call `rustfmt` on your
-Rust files in advance (but it's not necessary).
-The CLI tries to avoid reformatting your code
-unless it has to.
+Syncdoc relies on `rustfmt` and will not
+work if `rustfmt` cannot process your code.
+The only effects from a "round trip" through syncdoc
+migrate/restore should be to 'fix' docstrings (move them above attribute macros, trim
+leading/trailing blank lines).

 [myers]: https://docs.rs/imara-diff/latest/imara_diff/

 After running, you should inspect the git diff and `cargo check` the output to confirm the codegen builds.
 If you run the `-m`/`--migrate` flag it should touch all the files it requires so the result still builds.

-Please send feedback on anything it gets wrong, ideally with a minimal repro (like the demo in `examples/migrate`).
+Please send feedback on anything it gets wrong, ideally with a minimal repro.

 ### Usage